How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Knicks travel to face the Pelicans on Saturday at 7:00 PM ET.
+The Suns travel to face the 76ers on Saturday at 1:00 PM ET.

 How to Watch